Elizabeth Holmes gets more than 11 years for Theranos scam - KESQ

 “I regret my failings with every cell of my body,” Holmes said.

-The sentencing in the same San Jose, California, courtroom where Holmes was convicted on four counts of investor fraud and conspiracy in January marked another climactic moment in a saga that has been dissected in an HBO documentary and an award-winning Hulu series about her meteoric rise and mortifying downfall.
+The sentencing in the same San Jose courtroom where Holmes was convicted on four counts of investor fraud and conspiracy in January marked another climactic moment in a saga that has been dissected in an HBO documentary and an award-winning Hulu series.

-Holmes, 38, faced a maximum of 20 years in prison, but her legal team asked the judge for a sentence of no more than 18 months, preferably served in home confinement.
+Holmes, 38, faced a maximum of 20 years in prison.
+Her legal team asked the judge for a sentence of no more than 18 months, preferably served in home confinement.

-Her lawyers argued that Holmes deserved more lenient treatment as a well-meaning entrepreneur who is now a devoted mother with another child on the way.
+Her lawyers argued that Holmes was a well-meaning entrepreneur who is now a devoted mother with another child on the way.
 Their arguments were supported by more than 130 letters submitted by family, friends and former colleagues praising Holmes.

-Prosecutors also wanted Holmes to pay $804 million in restitution.
-The amount covers most of the nearly $1 billion that Holmes raised from a list of sophisticated investors that included software magnate Larry Ellison, media mogul Rupert Murdoch and the Walton family behind Walmart.
+Prosecutors also wanted Holmes to pay $804 million in restitution — an amount that covers most of the nearly $1 billion that she raised from investors.
+But the judge left that question for a future hearing that has not been scheduled.

 While wooing investors, Holmes leveraged a high-powered Theranos board that included former Defense Secretary James Mattis, who testified against her during her trial, and two former secretaries of state, Henry Kissinger and the late George Shultz, whose son submitted a statement blasting Holmes for concocting a scheme that played Shultz “for the fool.”